ssha-org/ssha_web/content/lore.md

 3. Timing: During the summer and early fall the committee should decide which disciplines, genders, etc. are needed for each slot and generate names for the slots.
 It is wise to have more names than needed since some people will refuse.

-4. Candidates for elected office should demonstrate commitment and familiarity with  the principles of the Social Science History Association as demonstrated by regular attendance at the annual meeting and  service such as previous elected office, network chair, member of the Editorial Board of Social Science History or organizing panels  As an aid for selection process: obtain copies of List of Past Officers, Committee Members, network chairs and conference participants from the Executive Director.
+4. Candidates for elected office should demonstrate commitment and familiarity with the principles of the Social Science History Association as demonstrated by regular attendance at the annual meeting and service such as previous elected office, network chair, member of the Editorial Board of Social Science History or organizing panels.
+As an aid for the selection process: obtain copies of List of Past Officers, Committee Members, network chairs and conference participants from the Executive Director.

-5. Inform President and Executive Director of final candidates selected.
+5. Inform the President and Executive Director of final candidates selected.
 Send list of candidates for each open position (with names, disciplines, institutional affiliations, and bios for the ballot) to Executive Director for balloting.
-Electronic balloting completed in time to announce the results at the Annual Meeting.
+Electronic balloting should be completed in time to announce the results at the Annual Meeting.

 6. Executive Director reports results of online election to President, Vice President, and Nominations Committee Chair.